Mark Soderstrom

 Mark Soderstrom (born September 15, 1970) is an Adelaide television presenter on SAS Seven and former footballer.
 He hosted the 2017 Carols by Candlelight, and is a regular sports reporter on Seven News and Australian Rules football reporter on Seven Sport.
-He is also a breakfast presenter on Mix 102.3 radio as part of Erin Phillips and Soda with Erin Phillips.
+He is now a breakfast presenter on SAFM radio as part of Bec and Soda with Rebecca Morse.
+Previously with MiX FM.

 Prior to his radio and television career, Soderstrom played 125 SANFL games with Sturt, Glenelg and North Adelaide.

-Soderstrom is married to Kate and they have three children.
+Soderstrom has three children.
 He is also a former physical education and psychology teacher.